Robert D. San Souci

 Since then, we have worked together on ten books.
 I have also worked with many illustrators from all around this country and around the world.
 I have been very lucky to have two of my books be named Caldecott Honor Books for the wonderful illustrations my stories inspired.
 One, The Talking Eggs, an old story from Louisiana that actually has its roots in Africa, was illustrated by Jerry Pinkney.
 The second book, The Faithful Friend, a story from the beautiful island of Martinique in the Caribbean Sea, was illustrated by Jerry's son, Brian Pinkney!
 Three of my books have also been named Coretta Scott King Honor Books.

-Every year I travel all around this country, speaking in schools, in libraries, at conferences, and in bookstores.
-I love sharing my stories with people everywhere — and I find many, many ideas for stories as I visit parts of America that are unfamiliar to me and meet countless people, many of whom have stories of their own to share with me, stories which sometimes inspire me to create yet another book.
+I love sharing my stories with people everywhere—and I find many, many ideas for stories as I visit parts of America that are unfamiliar to me and meet countless people, many of whom have stories of their own to share with me, stories which sometimes inspire me to create yet another book.
 Their encouragement echoes that of my parents, friends, teachers, and others who urged me never to give up, to follow my dream of becoming a published writer.
-Today I can honestly say, it may be a short journey or a long one to becoming a published writer.
+It may be a short journey or a long one to becoming a published writer.
 But, believe me, it's worth the effort.